dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 }
 ```

-As we can see, we imported the *auth0* namespace from the *auth0-js* library and the *AUTH_CONFIG* object from the module we defined before.
-Then we used *auth0.WebAuth()* constructor to create an instance of the *Auth0* client provided by the *auth0-js* library.
-We provided the *Auth0* configuration data to the constructor.
-We also provided values for the *responseType* property, saying the type of response we want from the authorization server, and for the scope, saying that we want an [OpenID Connect conformant](https://auth0.com/docs/api-auth/tutorials/adoption) authentication.
+As you can see, you imported the `auth0` namespace from the `auth0-js` package and the `AUTH_CONFIG` object from the module defined in the previous section.
+Then, you used the `auth0.WebAuth()` constructor to create an instance of the `auth0` client.
+To create this instance, you provided your Auth0 Client properties to this constructor.
+Alongside with these properties, you also provided values for the `responseType` property (which defines the type of response you want from the authorization server) and for the `scope` (which defines that you are expecting the server to send [the `sub` claim back to your app](https://auth0.com/docs/scopes/current#standard-claims)).

-Finally, we defined a *login()* method that wraps the *auth0.authorize()* method.
-The *AuthService* class is now ready to be used.
+Finally, you defined a `login()` method that wraps the `auth0.authorize()` one.

-Now we can open the *App.js* file and change its code as follows:
+With that, you are now ready to use the `AuthService` class in your application.
+So, open the `App.js` file and replace its code with this:

 ```javascript
 import React, { Component } from 'react';